 What are vocational qualifications and where do they lead?

-offer practical learning programmes that relate to specific job roles or employment sectors.
+Vocational qualifications offer practical learning programmes that relate to specific job roles or job sectors.

 There are many different types of vocational qualifications in a wide range of subjects at all levels - from Entry Level right up to Level 8 - you can look at the Careerpilot Qualification Planner to view all qualifications and levels.